Beyonce and Jay Z 'rock Havana' for their anniversary

 They also visited a children's theater group called La Colmenita, a source close to the group said.

-On Thursday night, they dined at La Fontana, one of the city's more established private restaurants, or paladares, and a favourite of visiting foreigners, but police blocked off surrounding roads to prevent onlookers.
+On Thursday night, they dined at La Fontana, one of the city's more established private restaurants, or paladares, and a favorite of visiting foreigners, but police blocked off surrounding roads to prevent onlookers.

 Later, they went to El Gato Tuerto, a famous Havana nightclub, then to the Casa de la Musica in the Miramar district where the source said they "danced until dawn" to salsa and other music by the band Havana D'Primera.